 (i) An atom with higher electronegativity should be linked to H-atom.

 (ii) The electronegative atom should be smaller in size.

 (iii) The electronegative atom should contain a lone pair.

-In the plainest and simplest manner, we can define Lewis dot structures as diagrams that are used to describe the chemical bonding between atoms in a molecule.
-It is also called electron dot structures.
+In the simplest manner, we can define Lewis dot structures as diagrams that are used to describe the chemical bonding between atoms in a molecule.
+It is also called the electron dot structure.
 Lewis dot structures can be drawn for molecules in which the combining atoms may be similar or different.

 Resonance in Chemistry can be generally defined as the phenomenon wherein two or more structures involving an identical position of an atom are written for a particular compound.
-To put in more simple words it is a situation in which more than one canonical structure can be written for a species.
+To put it in simple words, it is a situation in which more than one canonical structure can be written for a species.

 Resonance Hybrid: It is the actual structure of all different possible structures that can be written for the molecule without violating the rules of covalence maxima for the atoms.

-Mixing of two atomic orbitals with the same energy level to give a degenerated new type of orbitals Bond Length- Bond length is the equilibrium distance between the nuclei of two bonded atoms in a molecule.
+It means the mixing of two atomic orbitals with the same energy level to give a degenerated new type of orbitals bond length.
+Bond length is the equilibrium distance between the nuclei of two bonded atoms in a molecule.